 - Ingratiation: In this type of conformity, an individual conforms to the majority group to gain their favor, impress, or for acceptance.

 These are all the different types of conformity.
 If still, you have any doubt about conformity you can take help from an essay rewriter.

 Asch’s experiments consisted of some confederates who knew exactly what was happening in the experiment.
 These confederates had to pretend that they were the participants of the study when they were present around the actual participant.
 Then, an actual participant would be placed in a room with the Confederates.
 Then everybody would be told that they were going to take a ‘vision test’.
 The line task was then presented in which there were three different lines which were labeled as A, B, or C. The participants then had to tell which out of those three lines was matching with the target line.
 The Confederates were told what their exact responses were going to be.
 There were a total of 18 trials and in 12 of those trials the participants answered wrongly just to fit in with what the rest of the participants were answering.

-Almost 75% of the participants answered wrongly to fit in with the answers.
+According to online assignment help Almost 75% of the participants answered wrongly to fit in with the answers.
 The participants were then informed about what exactly happened.
 And after concluding the experiment, the participants were asked why they had gone along with the rest of the group.
 Most of the participants answered that while they knew that the rest of the group members were wrong but they still answered wrongly because they did not want to feel ridiculous.
-There were also some members who answered that they thought that the rest of the members actually right.
+There were also some members who answered that they thought that the rest of the members actually were right.
 Hence, these results suggested that conformity can take place because of the desire of an individual to fit in or the belief of the individual that other individuals know better than the individual.

 Results of Asch’s Experiment